jeffdanz/techmgmt/management.md

 - Organizational Systems: Managing Complexity with the Viable System Model Written by: Alfonso Reyes and Raul Espejo
 - The Phoenix Project: A Novel about IT, DevOps, and Helping Your Business Win Written by: Gene Kim, Kevin Behr, and George Stafford
 - The Dysfunctional Workplace: Theory, Stories, and Practice Written by: Seth Allman & Howard F. Stein
+- Interactive Project Management: Pixels, People, and Process (Voices That Matter), by Lyons and Wilker
+- Gamestorming: A Playbook for Innovators, Rulebreakers, and Changemakers, by Gray, Brown, Macanufo

 Systems Thinking